 But there are (of course) exceptions to the above.

-- In particular the moral rights to a credit and to object to derogatory treatment do not apply to any work made for the purpose of reporting current events, or for newspapers, magazines and similar periodicals, or appearing in encyclopaedias, dictionaries or yearbooks.
+- In particular the moral rights to a credit (identification) and to object to derogatory treatment (to defend the integrity of the work) do not apply to any work made for the purpose of reporting current events, or for newspapers, magazines and similar periodicals, or appearing in encyclopaedias, dictionaries or yearbooks.

 - The right to a credit is effective only if it is "asserted": the phrase "Moral rights asserted" or even "All rights reserved" on photo identification stickers and their digital equivalents and on invoices seems to be sufficient "assertion".

-- Employed photographers have no right to a credit on photos taken in the course of their employment, and they have no right to defend the integrity of any picture (except in the case that the picture is not reporting news or current affairs, does not appear in a newspaper or magazine, and has appeared with a credit).
+- Employed photographers have no right to a credit on photos taken in the course of their employment.
+They have no right to defend the integrity of any picture that is used to report news or current affairs or appears in a newspaper or magazine, and has appeared with a credit).

 - UK law makes it possible for these rights to be given up or "waived" anyway.